lwerdna/workbench/log.md

+# 2024-06-21

+What's wrong with this logic?

+if mylib.so is present in /proc/<pid>/maps
+  handle = dlopen("mylib.so", ...)
+  dlclose(handle)

+This, from man 3 dlopen:

+> The dl library maintains reference counts for library handles, so a dynamic library is not deallocated until dlclose() has been called on it as many times as dlopen() has succeeded on it.

+So each time I retrieved a handle, I was taking one step back.

 # 2024-06-19

 I didn't know there were no load multiple (ldm), store multiple (stm), push, or pop instructions in A64.